felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 For example, if someone was standing in a gym next to their punching bag, you would probably understand that whatever damage the bag exhibits went directly into making that person stronger.
-If you had to win a fight, you'd probably pick the boxer who has a seemingly unused punching bag in their gym.
+If you had to fight someone, you'd probably pick the boxer with a seemingly untouched punching bag in their gym.

 Now look at the books in your library (if you have some).
 What does